The Weird and Wonderful World of Gourds

 Image: Bottle gourds, Lagenaria siceraria.

-Check out this ”Grow your own Luffa Sponge” video.
-It’s about five minutes long but we’ve never seen anything like it.
-As different and unusual as a luffa gourd!
+Check out this "Grow your own Luffa Sponge" video.
+It's about five minutes long, but worth the watch—we've never seen anything like it!
+As different and unusual as a luffa gourd.

 Image: Luffa cylindrical.
 Credit: Aimpol Buranet/Shutterstock